LiquidLore - British Columbia

 Description

 Seymour access is easy.
-While there is a road to the put in, it is much faster to just walk up the well maintained trail from the take out to put in.
+While there is a road to the put in, it is much faster to just walk up the well maintained trail from the take out.
 Go to Riverside Drive in North Vancouver and drive to the north end of the road - it is a dead end.
-About 100 meters from the end of the road is a gate and a big set of stairs down to the river - park near here as this is where you'll come up from the water.
+About 100 meters before the end of the road is a gate and a big set of stairs down to the river - park near here as this is where you'll come up from the water.
 From May through October you'll need a permit to park anywhere around here, and also during that time the gate at the top of the stairs is locked.
 There is an alternative take out about 500 meters back down Riverside at the end of Swinburne Avenue.
-The hike to the top takes around 1/2 an hour - follow the obvious river left trail at the end of the road.
-The put in is just south of the bridge over the river where a set of stairs goes down to the water.
+The hike to the top takes around 20 minutes - follow the obvious river left trail at the end of the road.
+The put in is below the landslide site down an obvious gully.
+Access to the new lake is closed indefinitely.

 One of the great things about the Seymour is that it is accessible at a wide range of water levels.
 There is a convenient painted rock gauge upstream of the Mt.
 Seymour Parkway bridge that is most commonly used for a visual level.
 Precise levels on the rock are open to interpretation.
-There is a defunct online gauge at the put in (river right) - it gives an accurate level but you have to hike up there to see the physical staff gauge that remains.
+There is also an online gauge, but the flow updates are often a few hours behind the current time, and there is variation depending on the time of year and whether the river is rising or falling.

-Low water is about 1.5 on the rock, or 0.6 m at the put in.
+Low water is about 2 on the rock.
 It can be run lower but it sucks.
-Medium water is 3.0 on the rock, or about 1.0 m at the put in.
-Anything over 4.5 on the rock or 1.3 m at the put in is high.
-At 1.5/0.6 m, the Seymour is a low stress, low volume class III-IV run.
-Jack to level up to 3.0/1.0 m and you're looking at mainly class IV whitewater with a walkable IV+ rapid at the end.
-When the gauge reads 5/1.4 m this river is a serious class V section of whitewater with few eddies and very pushy lines.
+Medium water is 3 on the rock, and anything over 4.5 on the rock is high.
+At 2 the Seymour is a low stress, low volume class III-IV run.
+Jack to level up to 3 and you're looking at mainly class IV whitewater with a walkable IV+ rapid at the end.
+When the gauge reads 5 (just spilling over the top of the rock) this river is a serious class V section of whitewater with few eddies and very pushy lines.
 You'll need to go run it yourself to find your upper comfort level.
+Online flows of 15 to 45 cms roughly correlate to 2.5 to 5 on the rock.
+The online gauge tends to read low in the winter.

-From the put in there is a short section of wide, bouldery whitewater before you get to the entrance of the canyon.
-The first major rapid called Mosh Pit can be scouted from the right bank at all levels.
-Below here portaging is usually not possible, and scouting can be difficult.
-Wood is sometimes an issue on this run.
-The two final rapids are called Triple Drop and Final Exam.
+The Seymour used to start with a short section of wide, bouldery whitewater before you got to the entrance of the canyon.
+There were two small rapids (a flume and a boof) then the first major rapid called Mosh Pit.
+These rapids are gone, replaced by a lake and a huge sieve-filled cataract.
+The kayaking now starts below the rockslide where you essentially launch directly into the first rapid called Boney Drop.
+A series of class IV rapids lead to the two big rapids called Triple Drop and Final Exam.
 Final Exam is the crux rapid of the run at all reasonable levels and it can be semi-portaged on the left if the level is below 4.
 It is easily scouted from the trail at the pipeline bridge on the hike in.
 Once the canyon walls fall away, take out at the rock outcrop and hike the 130+ stairs back up to your car.

 Seymour Canyon The gauge rock upstream of Mt.
 Seymour Pky.
 A nice level of 3.5.